-An easy recipe for Cinnamon Apples covered in a cider-maple syrup glaze.
+An easy recipe for Cinnamon Apples cooked in an apple cider-maple syrup glaze.
 These sweet and tender apples taste like the inside of an apple pie.
-Only a few minutes of prep time; let your slow cooker do all the work!
 VIDEO below!

 Question: What tastes like the inside of an apple pie, takes about 5 minutes to prep, and will make you swoon with every single bite?